 A Zimbabwe national language that is spoken in northwestern Zimbabwe (and in particular in the town of Hwange), Nambya is a close relative of Kalanga.
 It has around 100,000 speakers and is a tonal Bantu language.

-Xhosa is another Zimbabwe native language that is recognised by the country’s constitution.
+Xhosa is another Zimbabwe native language that is recognized by the country’s constitution.
 Around 200,000 Zimbabweans speak it natively.
 Xhosa is known for having a great many click consonants, with these used in around 10% of basic vocabulary.
 Xhosa is an important language in cultural terms and Zimbabwe’s former national anthem – Ishe Komborera Africa – was based on a Xhosa hymn.

 Chewa is one of the more widely spoken languages of Zimbabwe.
 Although, as I mentioned above, official figures aren’t available regarding how many citizens speak which language(s), it is believed that Chewa is the third most widely spoken native tongue in Zimbabwe.
 Also referred to as Chichewa and Chinyanja, Chewa is spoken mainly in northeastern Zimbabwe.

-Refreshingly and unlike many other countries, Zimbabwe recognises sign language as one of its official languages.
+Refreshingly and unlike many other countries, Zimbabwe recognizes sign language as one of its official languages.
 However, it doesn’t specify which sign language is the official one; research by the Max Planck Institute for the Science of Human History lists Zimbabwe as having no less than seven.
 Some Zimbabweans also use American sign language.

 A small number of Sotho speakers reside in Zimbabwe, though the language is more widely spoken in Lesotho and South Africa.
 Also known as Sesotho, it is a Southern Bantu language that uses the Latin alphabet.